OlesiaV/sdl_evolution/proposals/NNNN-Requirements_documentation.md

 - A lot of requests on Slack regarding SDL feature description since currently the list of SDL features is not clear for community
 - Placement of existing SDL requirements is not freely available
-- Inaccessibility of requiremetns makes feature review and defects analysis complex
+- Inaccessibility of requirements makes feature review and defects analysis complex
 - Complexity of integration maintenance

-Requirements repository also requires defined Requirements management process which includes but not limitted to:
+Requirements repository also requires defined Requirements management process which includes but not limited to:

 - documenting of new requirements
 - updating existing requirements based on changes proposed through Evolution process